rijinpunthala007-dot/ANP/README.md

 ---

-## ⚙️ Complete Project Pipeline & Workflow
+##Complete Project Pipeline & Workflow

 The system operates in a sequential **Detection → Recognition** pipeline.
 Here is the visual flowchart of how an image is processed: